qunitjs/qunit/docs/callbacks/QUnit.done.md

 ## `QUnit.done( callback )`

 Register a callback to fire whenever the test suite ends.
+The callback can return a promise that will be waited for before the next callback is handled.

 | parameter | description |
 |-----------|-------------|